voxcraft/voxcraft.github.io/team.md

 **Sam Kriegman**
 is a Postdoctoral Associate at the University of Vermont.
-His research focuses on the AI-driven automated design of [autonomous robots](https://virtualcreatures.github.io/) and [biological machines](https://cdorgs.github.io/).
+His research focuses on the AI-driven automated design of [robots](https://virtualcreatures.github.io/) and [biological machines](https://cdorgs.github.io/).
 This involves the
 dynamical simulation of soft body systems, simulation-to-reality transfer of physical artifacts,